collapsed-stacks/startups/questions/11280/patented-lossless-compression-algorithm-for-images-with-bmp-format.md

 - posted by: [Alari Truuts](https://stackexchange.com/users/5357302/alari-truuts) on 2016-10-06
 - score: 0

-<p>This is very difficult, as code can not be patented, and patenting the algorithm as a beneficial model is a financial suicide, and still remains unlikely to protect from similar solutions with slight modifications.</p>
+This is very difficult, as code can not be patented, and patenting the algorithm as a beneficial model is a financial suicide, and still remains unlikely to protect from similar solutions with slight modifications.

-<p>If it works, it'll get stolen, unless you get someone with deep pockets to back you.</p>
+If it works, it'll get stolen, unless you get someone with deep pockets to back you.

-<p>Your best bet in my mind is to take your algorithm, create an uncompression js and try sell your compression as a service/solution to websites with high traffic.
-Ofcourse you'll have to provide proof your algorithm actually saves the client money on whatever measurable (electricity, traffic, cpu resources) and has to actually be unnoticeable to endusers, noone wants to slow down the process of loading a site.</p>
+Your best bet in my mind is to take your algorithm, create an uncompression js and try sell your compression as a service/solution to websites with high traffic.
+Ofcourse you'll have to provide proof your algorithm actually saves the client money on whatever measurable (electricity, traffic, cpu resources) and has to actually be unnoticeable to endusers, noone wants to slow down the process of loading a site.

-<p>Get media publicity and companies might even turn to you to legally acquire your code.
-And you'll always have a fixed point in time and Internet to always say it was yours and you were first.</p>
+Get media publicity and companies might even turn to you to legally acquire your code.
+And you'll always have a fixed point in time and Internet to always say it was yours and you were first.

 ## Answer 11297